isc-projects/bind9/doc/arm/reference.rst

 updates are allowed.
 It specifies a set of rules, in which each rule either grants or denies permission for one or more names in the zone to be updated by one or more identities.
-Identity is determined by the key that signed the update request, using either TSIG or SIG(0).
+Identity is determined by the key that signed the update request, using either TSIG.
 In most cases, ``update-policy`` rules only apply to key-based identities.
 There is no way to specify update permissions based on the client source address.